Cray X-MP: Description

 The X-MP's main improvement over the Cray-1 was that it was a shared-memory parallel vector processor, the first such computer from Cray Research.
 It housed up to four CPUs in a mainframe that was nearly identical in outside appearance to the Cray-1.

 The X-MP CPU had a faster 9.5 nanosecond clock cycle (105 MHz), compared to 12.5 ns for the Cray-1A.
 It was built from bipolar gate-array integrated circuits containing 16 emitter-coupled logic (ECL) gates each.
 The CPU was very similar to the Cray-1 CPU in architecture, but had better memory bandwidth (with two read ports and one write port to the main memory instead of only one read/write port) and improved chaining support.
 Each CPU had a theoretical peak performance of 200 MFLOPS.

 The X-MP initially supported 2 million 64-bit words (16 MB) of main memory in 16 banks, respectively.
 The main memory was built from 4 Kbit bipolar SRAM ICs.
 CMOS memory versions of the Cray-1M were renamed Cray X-MP/1s.
 This configuration was first used for Cray Research's UNIX port.

 In 1984, improved models of the X-MP were announced, consisting of one, two, and four-processor systems with 4 and 8 million word configurations.
 The top-end system was the X-MP/48, which contained four CPUs with a theoretical peak system performance of over 800 MFLOPS and 8 million words of memory.
 The CPUs in these models introduced vector gather/scatter memory reference instructions to the product line.
 The amount of main memory supported was increased to a maximum of 16 million words, depending on the model.
 The main memory was built from bipolar or MOS SRAM ICs, depending on the model.

 The system initially ran the proprietary Cray Operating System (COS) and was object-code compatible with the Cray-1.
 A UNIX System V derivative initially named CX-OS and finally renamed UNICOS ran through a guest operating system facility.
 UNICOS became the main OS from 1986 onwards.
-The DOE ran the Cray Time Sharing System and the NLTSS operating systems instead.
+The DOE ran the Cray Time Sharing System and the Network Livermore Time Sharing System operating systems instead to preserve library level compatibility with the earlier Livermore Time Sharing System operating system.
 See the Software section for the Cray-1 for a more detailed elaboration of software (language compiler, assembler, operating systems, and applications) as X-MPs and Cray-1s were mostly compatible.